Stark-tunable O-band single-photon sources based on deterministically fabricated quantum dot--circular Bragg gratings on silicon: Optical and quantum-optical characterization of a QD-eCBG

 The corresponding $\mu$PL spectra recorded at 1.2~V bias, shown in Fig.~\ref{fig:6}(b), confirm spectral degeneracy of the two devices.
 To verify that electrical tuning does not compromise emitter performance, the radiative and quantum-optical properties of both emitters were evaluated at the common bias.
 Time-resolved $\mu$PL in Fig.~\ref{fig:6}(c) yield excitonic lifetimes of $(0.935 \pm 0.026)$~ns and $(0.826 \pm 0.013)$~ns for eCBG$_2$ and eCBG$_3$, respectively, demonstrating closely matched recombination dynamics.
 Such similarity in decay times is an essential requirement for interference-based protocols relying on photons emitted from independent sources.
 Second-order photon autocorrelation measurements acquired at the common bias Fig.~\ref{fig:6}(d) exhibit strong antibunching for both devices, with extracted raw values of $g^{(2)}(0)=(2.58 \pm 0.38)\%$ for eCBG$_2$ and $g^{(2)}(0)=(2.13 \pm 0.32)\%$ for eCBG$_3$, confirming single-photon purity under electrical tuning.
 This ability to achieve spectral degeneracy at a shared electrical bias, while preserving closely matched radiative dynamics and low multiphoton probability, demonstrates coordinated control of independent emitters within a common device platform.
 Notably, resonance is achieved through purely electrical tuning without temperature adjustment or strain engineering~\cite{Ding2016, Reindl_2016}, representing a key step toward interference-based experiments and electrically addressable multi-emitter quantum photonic circuits on silicon.
+Eventually, two-photon interference of remote eCBGs needs to be demonstrated for the target application, but this is beyond the scope of the present work.